Joyce and Evans

 "CHARLES GORE having relinquished his Business in consequence of ill health, begs very sincerely to offer his thanks for the extensive patronage shown him since his first establishment here, and to hope the same interest will be continued to his successors, Messrs.
 JOYCE and EVANS, whom he has much pleasure in introducing to their notice."

-In July 1829 newspaper readers living in Southampton on England's south coast would have found this announcement introducing them to the firm of Messrs Joyce and Evans.
-Charles Gore had owned and run a Circulating Library in Southampton for approximately six years and was handing over his business to the partnership of Francis Joyce (b.a.
-1808) and Frederick Mullett Evans (1804-1870), later one of the founding partners of the London printing and publishing firm of Bradbury and Evans.
-From the facts that I have managed to establish thus far, the partnership of Joyce and Evans appears to have been an extremely short-lived affair.
+In July 1829 readers of the Salisbury and Winchester Journal would have seen this announcement introducing them to the firm of Messrs Joyce and Evans.
+Charles Gore had owned a circulating library in Southampton on England's south coast for approximately six years.
+He was handing over his business to the partnership of Francis Joyce (b.1808) and Frederick Mullett Evans (1804-1870), later one of the founding partners of the London printing and publishing firm of Bradbury and Evans.
+It would seem however that the partnership of Joyce and Evans was an extremely short-lived affair.
 According to the London Gazette their partnership was dissolved on 1 September 1829, a mere two months after they took over the proprietorship of Gore's circulating library.

-Frederick Mullett Evans was a native Londoner, having been born on 29 January 1804 in Staining Lane, London, an approximately five minute walk from St Paul's Cathedral.
-Francis Joyce may have been the brother of Felix Joyce (1800-1865), who became the Chief Accountant at the firm of Bradbury and Evans.
-Both the Joyce and Evans families were prominent members of the non-conformist church and I feel it is highly likely that the families would have known one another.
-Felix Joyce had a brother named Francis who was born in Essex Street, London in 1808, and it may be that the Francis in partnership with Frederick Mullett Evans was the same person.
+Both Joyce and Evans were native Londoners.
+Frederick Mullett Evans had been born on 29 January 1804 in Staining Lane, London, approximately five minutes walk from St Paul's Cathedral.
+Francis Joyce, born on 23 March 1808 in Essex Street, Strand, London, was a younger brother of Felix Joyce (1800-1865), who later became the Chief Accountant/Manager at the firm of Bradbury and Evans.
+Francis was from a large family of ten children, being the youngest child of tallow chandler Joshua Joyce (1756-1817) and his wife Mary nee Fagg (1766-1837).
+Both the Joyce and Evans families were prominent members of the non-conformist church and I feel it is highly likely that the wider families would have known one another.

 Drawing of Southampton High Street in 1839.
 Public Domain, https://en.wikipedia.org/w/index.php?curid=3990060